sachiniyer/git-sync-webhooks/README.md

     --webhook-sync-uri <string>, $GITSYNC_WEBHOOK_SYNC_URI
             This is the URI that the http server will be listening for webhook sync requests on.

+    --webhook-sync-ip <ip>, $GITSYNC_WEBHOOK_SYNC_IP
+            An IP that the webhook will be sent from for an IP whitelist

+    --webhook-sync-secret <string>, $GITSYNC_WEBHOOK_SYNC_SECRET
+            A secret that is used to authenticate the webhook requests

+    --webhook-sync-secret-header <string>, $GITSYNC_WEBHOOK_SYNC_SECRET_HEADER
+            The header that the secret will show up on.
+Defaults to GITSYNC_SECRET

+    --webhook-sync-secret-type <string>, $GITSYNC_WEBHOOK_SYNC_SECRET_TYPE
+            The type of secret that is being specified, either a 'token' or 'signature'.
+Defaults to 'token'

+    --webhook-sync-signature-prefix <string>,
+                        $GITSYNC_WEBHOOK_SYNC_SIGNATURE_PREFIX
+            Whether to add a prefix to the signature when comparing.
+Defaults to

 EXAMPLE USAGE